Sports Marketwatch – Early Moves Edition

 NFL WEEK 3

-We anticipate Chicago, Baltimore, and Philadelphia to be the most “lopsided-bet” games of the week – proving that sometimes it’s not who you are, it’s who you’re playing.
-Visit SportsInsights.com to view LIVE wagering statistics from SEVEN online sportsbooks.
+We anticipate Indy, Dallas, New England, and Denver to be the most “lopsided-bet” games of the week.
+Visit SportsInsights.com to view LIVE wagering statistics from multiple online sportsbooks.

 NFL Week 3 Sports Marketwatch – Games to Watch